 Conclusions and My Services

 With commitment, patience, and practice, overcoming the fear of public speaking is possible.
 Thankfully, there are proven and straightforward therapeutic techniques that can help.
-I have also published self-help tips that you can try for the fear of public speaking.
+I have also published self-help tips that you can try for the fear of public speaking, and an overview of individual speech anxiety treatment.
 I also wrote a clinical sample of a public speaking anxiety treatment course.
 In addition, many resources are available, such as this excellent article from the Harvard Business Review.

 Remember that everyone’s journey is unique, and it may take time to see significant improvements.
 Seeking support from me or another mental health professional or participating in group settings where public speaking is encouraged is an excellent step.
 I’m glad you are reading this – it’s a great first step!